-And do you think that Suzanne would fall in love with someone whose mom would be like that?
+“And do you think that Suzanne would fall in love with someone whose mom would be like that?
 Do you?

->

-> “Look,” Eric continued, “whenever I speak with Suzanne, she’s very careful about what she wants me to let you know.
+“Look,” Eric continued, “whenever I speak with Suzanne, she’s very careful about what she wants me to let you know.
 I think she was afraid to tell you that she is engaged to Kerry.
 She still resents what you and especially father did to Aunt Mary.
-She’s told me several times that Aunt Mary has forgiven both of you and has moved on, but Suzanne is still angry about it.
-I think she thinks that if she forgives you two she’ll be saying what you did was OK.”
+She’s told me several times that Aunt Mary has forgiven both of you and moved on, but Suzanne is still angry about it.
+I think she thinks that if she forgives you two she’ll be saying what you did was okay.”

->

-> “I’m sorry, Eric, but your Aunt did something wrong and that we could not tolerate . . ..”
+“I’m sorry, Eric, but your Aunt did something that was wrong and that we could not tolerate—”

->

-> “Mother, don’t you see?
+“Mother, don’t you see?
 You’re saying that what Suzanne is doing is wrong and cannot be tolerated.
 How can you be surprised that she feels that you won’t tolerate her?
 That you won’t ever invite her here as you never did after that Thanksgiving with Aunt Mary?
-How can you wonder that Suzanne couldn’t take the chance that you and father would formally disown her like Grandpa and Grandma Nelson disowned Aunt Mary.
+How can you wonder that Suzanne couldn’t take the chance that you and father would formally disown her like Grandpa and Grandma Nelson disowned Aunt Mary.”